apache/kyuubi/README.md

 ### Prerequisites

-Kyuubi may works with different deployments such as non-secured Yarn, Standalone, Mesos or even local mode, but it is mainly designed for a secured HDFS/Yarn Cluster on which Kyuubi will play well with multi tenant and secure features.
+Kyuubi may work well with different deployments such as non-secured Yarn, Standalone, Mesos or even local mode, but it is mainly designed for a secured HDFS/Yarn Cluster on which Kyuubi will play well with multi tenant and secure features.

 Suppose that you already have a secured HDFS cluster for deploying Spark, Hive or other applications.